nailgun/seedbox/README.md

 # seedbox

 Baremetal CoreOS cluster provisioner with web UI.
-Currently it's primary goal is to boot CoreOS clusters using PXE without installation.
+Currently its primary goal is to boot CoreOS clusters using PXE without installation.
 But it easily can be extended to render kubernetes assets for different deployments.